Guys, no bullshit. I’ve got no idea what Annihilation was about. That scares me!

 Lena descends into the hole, only to be copied herself.
 This is where Plato’s Ideal Forms enters, that is we have the chair and the one true form of the chair.
 One is purely the ideal form of a chair, while the other is a close resemblance with a “slight” .01% flaw.
 One form has to kill the other form in order to survive, causing the final scene to be a clash of the Ideal Forms and Darwinian Evolution. #Mindblown.

 The battle between Lena and her clone becomes a battle with her own self destruction.
-Through much of the film, Lena is the height of self destruction, as she cheats on her husband (nearly killing a perfect marriage to a point that Kane takes on a suicide mission) with a colleague (poisoning her professional life too).
+Through much of the film, Lena is the height of disruption, as she cheats on her husband (nearly killing a perfect marriage to a point that Kane takes on a suicide mission).
+Additionally, she has this affair with a colleague (poisoning her professional life too).

 The editing throughout the scene is intentionally vague.
 As there are several moments for unaccounted time and lapses of perspective.
 When Lena is knocked out by her double, there’s an intentional cut between her falling to the ground and the supposed doppelganger lying beside her.
 What happened during this intervening lapse of time?
 We have no idea.
 We only see the late staging.